HCCI engine is a hybrid of spark

 ignition (SI) and compression ignition (IC) diesel engines

-with a goal to theoretically harness advantages of both in a
+with a goal to theoretically harness

 single setting.
 Similar to SI engines, a homogeneous